JonnyPtn/AOC/README.md

 A program for solving [Advent of code](https://adventofcode.com/) challenges

 It will automatically download the input for the challenge and verify the output.
 Every year of the challenge is supported.
-To add a solver for a particular challenge create a function using the Year as the namespace name, day as the class name and solve1 or solve2 for part 1 or 2 of the challenge, e.g:
+To add a solver for a particular challenge create a function using the Year as the namespace name, day as the class name and call the method solve1 or solve2 for part 1 or 2 of the challenge, e.g:
 ```csharp
 namespace Year2021
 {